 Significantly strengthen endpoint security by closing the gap of unknown attacks.

-Deploying Minerva’s Hostile Environment Simulation, forces malware authors to “pick their poison” and significantly strengthens your ability to resist attacks.
+Deploying Minerva’s Hostile Environment Simulation, forces malware authors to “pick their poison” and significantly strengthens your ability to resist persistent attacks.

 If attackers try to evade your baseline security products, Minerva Hostile Simulation will block them.
 If they don’t use evasion tactics, your existing anti-malware tools will handle the infection.

 Block unknown threats that are designed to evade your existing defensesDownload >>

 Learn more about evasive malware in our webinar co-hosted with SANS InstituteWatch >>